minimo162/yakulingo/packaging/installer/share/README.txt

   1. Open \\server\share\YakuLingo
   2. Double-click "setup.vbs"
   3. Wait for setup to complete
+  4. YakuLingo starts automatically on logon (resident mode)
+  5. Select text (or select files in Explorer) and press Ctrl+Alt+J to translate (result copied to clipboard)
-  4. Launch YakuLingo from the desktop shortcut
+  6. Open UI from the desktop or Start Menu shortcut when needed
+  7. To exit: Start Menu > YakuLingo > "YakuLingo 終了"
   Note: YakuLingo installs to %LOCALAPPDATA%\YakuLingo (not OneDrive-synced).

 ------------------------------------------------------------